flyingcircusio/fc-nixos/doc/src/postgresql.md

 the command while PostgreSQL is running as it does not have an impact on the current cluster and downtime is not required.

-The command should automatically find the old data directory for 13, set up the new data directory and succeed if no problems with the old cluster were found.
+The command should automatically find the old data directory for 13, create the new data directory for 14, set it up, and succeed if no problems with the old cluster were found.
 Problems may occur if the old cluster has been created with non-standard settings which are not compatible with the new cluster, the old directory has an invalid structure or multiple old data directories which need migration are found.

 :::{warning}
 Depending on the machine and the amount of data, the next step may take